mikechambers/pizone/README.md

 [https://github.com/mikechambers/pizone](https://github.com/mikechambers/pizone)

+pizone creates a Ninendo Zone access point that has the cabilitiy of spoofing known access points around the world, allowing you to unlock location specific items, or make Street Pass contacts with people around the world.

-Note, this project is not being actively developed.
+Note, this project is not being actively developed (although I am working to improve the documentation).

-# todo

-**OS Conf**

-* Install firewall (do last)
-* Block web access from wireless.

-**App Code / Configuration**

-* Create command line tool to control app (shuffle, load, reset, etc...)
-* Check if we need to restart udhcp
-* Check if we need to restart hostapd when updating mac access list
-* Should we require root access to run cmd script interface
-* On system commands, perhaps print stdout when it occurs, and not batched.
-That way it will show up better in log files.
-* bind web server to ethernet address?
-* combine static server and API server.
-* add server uptime
-* add api that returns time until refresh
-* add interval time
-* fix date timezone for log

-**Interface**

-* View current mac / ssid
-* View all
-* Add mac / ssid
-* Change current access point
-* View mac addresses that can connect
-* Add mac address that can connect to access point
-* Mac address change interval
-* Time to next change
-* Stop rotation (stay on current address / ssid)
-* add handlebars for templating

 # Setup

+There are a couple of steps to getting pizone to run:

+1. Configure Raspberry Pi to act as a wireless access point
+2. Install and configure NodeJS
+3. Install and run pizone

+You can find more detail info below, but the docs and instructions still need a lot of work.

 ## Hardware

-Below is the hardware that I bought to set this up.
+Below is the hardware that I bought to set this up (and which has been tested with the current code).
 Note, the links below are affiliate links (so I get a small amount when you purchase from them).
 If you don’t want to support the project, then just remove the affiliate ID in the URL.

 * [Raspberry Pi Model B](http://www.amazon.com/gp/product/B009SQQF9C/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B009SQQF9C&linkCode=as2&tag=markmecom-20)
 * [SD Memory Card](ttp://www.amazon.com/gp/product/B007JRB0RY/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B007JRB0RY&linkCode=as2&tag=markmecom-20) (4 gigs to be safe)
 * [UBS Wifi](http://www.amazon.com/gp/product/B007BWFXYS/ref=ox_ya_os_product)
 * [Case](http://www.amazon.com/gp/product/B00EDO46U4/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00EDO46U4&linkCode=as2&tag=markmecom-20)

 Note, I am using a USB Wifi Adapter (linked above) that uses Ralink RT5370 chipset which worked for me without having to install any additional drivers.
-However, these adapters are pretty cheap in general, and even if you buy two from the same place, you may get different chipsets.
+However, these adapters are pretty cheap in general, and even if you buy two from the same place, you may get different chipsets and thus different results.

 Depending on the Wifi adapter you get, you may need to do some additional configuration (install drivers) in order to get it to work.